 There are several types of timber that are commonly found in New Zealand, including:

-- Radiata Pine: This is the most common type of timber in New Zealand and accounts for approximately 90% of all plantation forests.
-Radiata Pine is a softwood that is easy to work with and is used for a wide range of applications, including construction, furniture, and packaging.
+- Radiata pine: This wood species is one of the most used types of wood in New Zealand.
+It can be said with certainty that almost 90% of all forests in this country are made up of radiata pine.
+Radiata Pine is classified as a softwood and is easy to work with.
+This popular wood species is used for a wide range of applications including construction, furniture and packaging.

-- Douglas Fir: Douglas Fir is a softwood that is known for its strength and durability.
-It is commonly used for construction, including framing, decking, and cladding.
+- Douglas Fir: Douglas fir is a soft wood that is included in the most durable wood category.
+This type of wood with high strength is used for construction, including decking and metal cladding.

 - Macrocarpa: Macrocarpa is a durable softwood that is commonly used for furniture, flooring, and panelling.
 It has a distinctive grain pattern and a warm, reddish-brown colour.